21 Types of Moths in Florida

 A white band gracefully curves along the lower part of the forewings, and the wings’ bottom edges feature a black and white checkered fringe.

-The caterpillar of the American Dagger moth displays a more striking appearance and size.
+The caterpillar of the American Dagger moth is more striking in appearance and size.
 Like adult moths, it reaches approximately 50 mm (2 inches) in length.

 The caterpillar is entirely covered in bright yellow-green bristles.
 Four clusters of long black bristles resembling eyelashes extend from the body near the head and midsection.